-I encourage my students to meditate whenever and wherever they can.
-The traditional times (dawn and dusk) and places just don’t work for those of us with kids, jobs and appointments at all hours.
-For meditation to be useful, we need to be creative and adaptable.
-We can’t wait for the ideal time.
 Instead, we need to learn to process our feelings, relax our bodies and clear our minds — on the go.
-If we keep an eye out for the opportunities, we can easily find 30 minutes a day for meditation: whether we’re at work, home or on holiday.
+If we keep an eye out for the opportunities, it’s possible to integrate 20 or 30 minutes of meditation into the busiest of days; whether we’re at work, home or on holiday.

 Unfortunately, you can't always make it Bali every time you want to meditate.

 Eric Harrison, in his wonderful, practical little book, The 5-Minute Meditator explains exactly how to do this — while we wait, walk, commute, exercise or eat.
 He also describes how to relax by engaging with the sensory world, by “doing what you’re doing” and by paying close, mindful attention to all kinds of daily activities.

 But you don’t need an expert, or even a book, to figure this out.
 You just need to release meditation from its stereotypes.

 Over the years, I’ve been surprised and delighted at the places and strategies my students have come up with.